Jill Biden Bound for Active Role in Immigrant Family Reunification

 Input from First Lady Jill Biden will form part of the Biden administration’s long-proposed task force aimed at reuniting parents and children separated at the U.S.-Mexico border, it was claimed Thursday by various reports.

-Biden is tasking her East Wing with taking an active role in the reunification project, according to CNN, drawing on her legal backdrawn.
+Biden is tasking her East Wing with taking an active role in the reunification project, according to CNN, drawing on her legal background.

 “As the first lady remarked on a ‘Charla’ with young Latinos earlier this week, her chief of staff, Ambassador Julissa Reynoso, will monitor the federal reunification effort given her background as a lawyer,” Biden spokesman Michael LaRosa told the network while confirming the East Wing’s involvement.